top of page

 happily ever after

-Under the new law, however, that spouse could apply to the court for a just and equitable share of the assets – not necessarily 50%, but something fair based on their contribution.
+However, under the new law, that spouse could apply to the court for a just and equitable share of the assets.
+This share would not necessarily be 50%, but something fair based on their contribution.
+This change can significantly impact the financial future of many individuals.

 Will This Affect All Antenuptial Contracts?